-Grover's algorithm seemingly enables a search of the key space of secret key-based algorithms in a time proportional to the square root of the key space.
+• Grover's algorithm seemingly enables a search of the key space of secret key-based algorithms in a time proportional to the square root of the key space.
 Grover's algorithm can also be applied to hash functions.

-However further analysis of the small print of Grover's algorithm reveals that pre-quantum security can be maintained with less effort than doubling key lengths:
+However further analysis of Grover's algorithm reveals that pre-quantum security can be maintained without doubling key lengths:

 - 1 Grover's algorithm does not benefit from linear speed-up through parallelisation.
-To obtain a 1,000-fold speed-up when using Grover's algorithm a million quantum computers would be needed. - 2 In combination with this the quantum attack work function on AES-128 is estimated to be 2 where 2 operations are performed on a single quantum machine and this indicates AES-128 could remain fit for purpose in many contexts.
-See also [195].
+To obtain a 1,000-fold speed-up when using Grover's algorithm, a million quantum computers would be needed7. - 2 In combination with this, the quantum attack work function on AES-128 is estimated to be 2101 where 264 operations are performed on a single quantum machine8 and this indicates AES-128 remains fit for purpose in most contexts.
+See also [200].

-In their recent update of https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/faqs #008, NIST still states that when taking all considerations into account, "it becomes quite likely that variants of Grover's algorithm will provide no advantage to an adversary wishing to perform a cryptanalytic attack that can be completed in a matter of years, or even decades".
-At the end of this FAQ, NIST also still concludes that it is quite likely that AES 128 will remain secure for decades to come.
+In their FAQs https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/faqs (old Q8) NIST still states that when taking all considerations into account, "it becomes quite likely that variants of Grover's algorithm will provide no advantage to an adversary wishing to perform a cryptanalytic attack that can be completed in a matter of years, or even decades".

-Assuming (very) optimistically that attackers would have access to quantum computers that have the required performance (see 3.1.5.2), the following changes would have to be made to current cryptographic primitives to stay at a comparable security level:
+Assuming (very) optimistically that attackers would have access to quantum computers that have the required performance and error correction (see 3.1.5.2), the following changes would have to be made to current cryptographic primitives to stay at a comparable security level: